imsky/holder/README.md

 * `objects`: The CSS selector used for finding `object` placeholders.
 Default value: `object`.
 * `bgnodes`: The CSS selector used for finding elements that have background palceholders.
 Default value: `body .holderjs`.
 * `stylenodes`: The CSS selector used for finding stylesheets to import into SVG placeholders.
 Default value: `head link.holderjs`.
+* `noFontFallback`: Do not fall back to canvas if using custom fonts.
+* `noBackgroundSize`: Do not set `background-size` for background placeholders.

 ### Using custom settings on load